|Sources||Periods||CO2 (mln kgs)||CH4 (mln kgs)||N2O (mln kgs)|

 |Services, waste and water supply||2021*||9,400||100.52||1.03|

 This table contains annual figures on the total Dutch emissions of the greenhouse gases carbon dioxide (CO2), nitrous oxide (N2O) and methane (CH4), broken down into stationary and mobile sources.

 Fluorine-containing gases that contribute to the greenhouse effect are not included.

 The greenhouse gas emissions to air have been calculated according to the regulations of the climate panel IPCC (Intergovernmental Panel on Climate Change).
 IPCC was founded by the United Nations and aims to map and share the available knowledge in the field of climate, climate change and its consequences.

 Data available from: 1990

 Status of the figures:

-All figures are definitive.
+The figures from 1990 to 2020 are final.
 In order to obtain a consistent time series the complete data set is (re)calculated when necessary, so as to be able to include the latest insights in the survey, especially in the case of emission factors.